richardolat/nba-notification-app/README.md

 ## Conclusion
 ### This project provides an automated event-driven system that fetches real-time NBA game scores and notifies users via email using SES.
 It was built as part of Day 2 of the 30 Days of DevOps challenge.

 ### Feel free to explore, modify, and build on this as you continue your DevOps journey.
-If you have any issues or feedback, don’t hesitate to raise an issue or contact me!
+If you have any issues or feedback, don’t hesitate to raise an issue or contact me on richardolatunde20@outlook.com!